andrew0x4c/oort/ISA.md

 Note that `lr` being callee-saved (preserved) means that when a function returns, the return address must be the same as the address `lr`.
 The only way a function can return to an arbitrary address without `ret` is through `jumpa`; however, if a function uses `jumpa` to return, it can't control what it returns in `acc`.
 Thus, it is recommended that functions always return with `ret`, after restoring `lr` if it was pushed onto the stack.

-When passing arguments, the first four arguments are stored in registers `r0` through `r3`.
+(Tentative) When passing arguments, the first four arguments are stored in registers `r0` through `r3`.
 Subsequent arguments are pushed onto the stack in reverse order (so the stack pointer points to the fifth argument).

-If the return value fits inside 64 bits, it should be placed in `acc`.
+(Tentative) If the return value fits inside 64 bits, it should be placed in `acc`.
 If the return value doesn't fit inside 64 bits, but fits inside 256 bits, it should be placed in registers `r0` through `r3`.
 Otherwise, the caller function should place in `r7` a pointer representing the memory where the return value should be placed, and the callee function should write the return values there.

+TODO: due to this calling convention, the conditional call instructions are currently not that useful; why move your arguments into `r0` through `r3` if you aren't sure you will call the function?
+Also, there is some asymmetry between the input and outputs.
+For example, some calling conventions return the first argument "by default".
+Finally, if a function treats a large argument as an array, it would save instructions if it didn't need to store the data back into memory.

 The global pointer and stack pointer must always be aligned at 8 bytes on a function call.
 A function can assume that this is always true.